rhan9/nba_player_shotchart/README.md

 * R Markdown file that explains the project, describes the date and visualization process.
 #### shotchartoutput.ipynb
 * Example jupyter notebook file that shows pandas dataframe output after player_shotchart.py was run and above 'example' inputted.
+#### playershotchart.ipynb
+* Example jupyter notebook file that shows how the final shot charts will look.

 ### Data Scources